cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 # Browsers

-When Cypress is initially run from the Desktop application, you can choose to run Cypress in a select number of browsers including:
+When Cypress is initially run from the Test Runner, you can choose to run Cypress in a select number of browsers including:

 - {% url "Canary" https://www.google.com/chrome/browser/canary.html %}
 - {% url "Chrome" https://www.google.com/chrome/browser/desktop/index.html %}